turbopape/postagga/README.md

 we have, how likely we transition from one POS tag to another, etc...

-All of these constitute a **model** and these are computed out of what we call an **annotated text corpus**.
+All of these constitute a **model**.
+These are computed out of what we call an **annotated text corpus**.
 The **postagga.trainer** namespace is used create models out of such annotated text corpus.
 To train a model, make sure you have an annotated corpus like so: